Azure/Azure-Verified-Modules/docs/content/contributing/bicep/prerequisites.md

 ## GitHub Account Link and Access

-You need to have a GitHub account which is [linked](https://repos.opensource.microsoft.com/link) to your Microsoft FTE corporate identity account and be a member of the [Azure](https://repos.opensource.microsoft.com/orgs/Azure) organisation.
+You need to have a personal GitHub account which is [linked](https://repos.opensource.microsoft.com/link) to your Microsoft corporate identity.
+Once the link step is complete you must join the [Azure](https://repos.opensource.microsoft.com/orgs/Azure) organization.

 ## Recommended Learning